pcwalton/sprocketnes/README.md

-`sprocketnes` is an as-yet-incomplete emulator for the Nintendo Entertainment System written in the Rust programming language.
+`sprocketnes` is an emulator for the Nintendo Entertainment System written in the Rust programming language.

-Its purpose is to serve as a *technology demonstration* to show off how the Rust programming language is suitable for systems software such as emulators.
-It's also designed to be a relatively clean example codebase, showing off various Rust idioms.
+Its purpose is to serve as a *technology demonstration* to show how the Rust programming language is suitable for systems software such as emulators.
+It is not intended to be a world-class, production-quality emulator. `sprocketnes` is also designed to be a relatively clean example codebase, showing off various Rust idioms.
 The Rust garbage collector is not used in this project, and unsafe code is kept to a minimum.